Menu

 —U.S. Bureau of Labor Statistics

-Employment of healthcare occupations is projected to grow 13 percent from 2021 to 2031, much faster than the average for all occupations, adding about 2 million new jobs.
+Employment of healthcare occupations is projected to grow much faster than the average for all occupations from 2022 to 2032, adding about 1.8 million new jobs.

 —U.S. Bureau of Labor Statistics